privacysandbox/privacy-sandbox-demos/services/home/docs/demos/101-single-touch-conversion-attribution.md

 3. [Navigate to the news site](https://privacy-sandbox-demos-news.dev/) (publisher)
 4. Observe the ad served on the news site

-- If you previously browsed the “shoe” product on the shop site, you will be shown an ad for the same product.
+- If you previously browsed the "shoe" product on the shop site, you will be shown an ad for the same product.
 - Displaying the ad will also register an attribution **source** of type **event** into your browser using the **Attribution Reporting API** (used for view-through conversion measurement)